A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Introduction

-In the high-dimensional setting, when the dimension ($d$) of each observation can be larger than the sample size ($n$), we face even more challenges in providing reliable tools to estimate the number of clusters.
-In particular, when $d >n$, the use of distance to assess the cluster dispersion loses meaning due to the 'curse of dimensionality,' such that observations become approximately equidistant and sparsely distributed in high-dimensional space.
+In the high-dimensional setting, when the dimension of the observation $d$ exceeds the sample size $n$, existing approaches to estimate the number of clusters, $k$, can face challenges.
+In particular, using distance to assess cluster dispersion becomes less effective.
+As the dimensionality increases, observations tend to become approximately equidistant and sparsely distributed, which distance-based approaches to discern meaningful similarities among observations.